wesbarnett/flask-project/README.md

 ## Setup

-1. Generate a new repository based on this one by [clicking here](https://github.com/wesbarnett/flask-project/generate).
+Generate a new repository based on this one by [clicking here](https://github.com/wesbarnett/flask-project/generate).

-2. A new issue will be opened in your repository a few minutes after you generate the repository, outlining the next steps.
+A PR will be opened in your repository a few minutes after you generate the repository, outlining the next steps.
 Essentially you will generate a keypair, store private key in Github and the public on AWS, provision your EC2 instance, update your domain's A record to point to it, and then update one configuration file.

 ## Continuous deployment